Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Classifying quantum subgroups for

-Thanks to Step 4, Theorem 5.4 proves that all exotics for $\fg=A_1,...,A_4$ are of Lie type, and are unique.
+Thanks to Step 4, Theorem 5.2 proves that all exceptional quantum subgroups for $\fg=A_1,...,A_4$ are of Lie type, and are unique.
 Compare our argument to that of \cite{KO} for $\fg=A_1$, which established uniqueness by explicitly solving the associativity constraint in the category.
 The papers \cite{AL,DL} established the weaker statement for $\fg=A_1,A_2$ that these extensions define isomorphic VOAs.